WajdWael/tailwindcss-project2/README.md

 > #### (Tailwindcss) provide you whit a css classes to start using it into your html page

-    I really like the (md:, lg: etc..) classes because they make my life easier when it comes to dealing with responsive design!
+    I really liked the
+    (md:, lg: etc..) classes,
+    because they make my life easier when it comes to dealing with responsive design!

 **About Tailwindcss**: